 Also See: Best Power Bank for iPhone

-Wireless Charger for iPhone XS: What to Consider?
+Wireless Charger for iPhone XS: What to Consider in 2020?

 Standard Type – Not Brand!

 There are two types of wireless charging technology: QI and PWA.
 Apple uses the QI tech in their phones.
 This means that any charger that supports other QI phones (such as Samsung and LG) will support your iPhone, even if it’s marketed for android phones.
 You don’t need to purchase a fancy charger branded specifically for the iPhone XS.
 By the same coin, don’t purchase a PWA charger, as it won’t be compatible with the QI hardware inside your phone.
 Technically, both types of charging function in the same way, but since they operate on different wavelengths your iPhone won’t be able to capture the power from a PWA charger.